 While many of the procedures that govern how ALUCs operate are defined by state law, with respect to the creation of airport land use compatibility criteria, very little is written in the statutes.
 Instead, a portion of the law enacted in 1994 makes reference to another guiding document, the California Airport Land Use Planning Handbook, published by the California Division of Aeronautics.
 While the Handbook does not constitute official state policy, the statutes say that when preparing compatibility plans for airports, ALUCs shall "be guided by" this resource.
-The policies and maps in this plan reflect the guidance provided by the California Airport Land Use Planning Handbook, dated January 20022, which was the current edition at the time this ALUCP was prepared.
+The policies and maps in this plan reflect the guidance provided by the current edition of the California Airport Land Use Planning Handbook, dated January 2002.

-2 The January 2002 edition of the Handbook can be downloaded from the Division of Aeronautics website at www.dot.ca.gov/hq/planning/aeronaut.
+&lt;sup>2 The January 2002 edition of the Handbook can be downloaded from the Division of Aeronautics website at www.dot.ca.gov/hq/planning/aeronaut.

-1.2.2 Relationship to Airport Master Plan and Airport Layout Plan
+1.2.2 Relationship to Airport Master Plan